 All this is done through trial and error, which is exactly the skills your budding scientist needs to have.

-And just in case you are wondering scientists say that the perfect water to sand ratio for sand castle building is 1 bucket of water to 50 buckets of sand!
+And just in case you are wondering, scientists say that the perfect water-to-sand ratio for sand castle building is 1 bucket of water to 50 buckets of sand!

-All day long the tides are either coming in or going out.
+All day long, the tides are either coming in or going out.
 These tides are partially responsible for the waves that wash up on the shore.
 As you set up for the day, measure the distance between one of your chairs and the point at which the water is reaching at that moment.

 Repeat this process every time you reapply some sunscreen (about every 90 minutes) and write your results down in Google Sheets or Apple Pages.
 At the end of the day, you will have a small picture of how the tide changes throughout your day.